cuponthetop/bg-scraper/README.md

 Restructure in functional style (or use RxJS) Implement utility functions for cheerio objects
-Update freezer to support form request and update divedice frozen pages
+Update freezer to support form request and update divedice frozen pages Could have been better to use command pattern for crawler jobs and builder pattern for populating them?